 Perhaps the best way to prevent wrinkles is to pack lightly.
 When you book with YMT Vacations, you’ll have a good idea of what your days will look like, so you can plan your outfits.
 Travelers usually overpack when they aren’t sure of what they’ll be doing.
 Know your itinerary ahead of time so you can plan your outfits accordingly.

-Pack Wrinkle-Resistant Garments
+Pack Wrinkle-Free Garments

 If you don’t want to rely on these handy methods, try packing wrinkle-free clothing for travel purposes.
 Fabrics such as nylon, polyester, wool, cashmere, knits, and lycra are good choices.
 Several of these materials are anti-microbial and quick-drying as well.